oubani/laravel_graphQl/README.md

 you can play with using this

+you can run this query the get name and email's
 `query users { users { paginatorInfo { total currentPage hasMorePages } data { name email } } }`